Chris-June/ChatCourse/README.md

   3. Use Windsurf’s built‑in **Terminal** for commands like `pnpm install` and `pnpm dev`.

   <img src="docs/screenshots/Windsurf.png" alt="Windsurf download options for Mac, Windows, Linux" width="720" />
-  _Caption: Download Windsurf for your OS, then open the ChatCourse folder and use the integrated Terminal._
+  Download Windsurf for your OS, then open the ChatCourse folder and use the integrated Terminal.

 ---